 Understanding Artificial Intelligence: Real vs. Fake AI

-Is there real and fake artificial intelligence?
+Are there real and false forms of artificial intelligence?

 As a result, there is much debate about “fake AI” and the definition of real AI.